ASKnetCommunity/Antifraud-Bootcamp/measures_against_fraud.md

-# Identify safe digital tools and how to use them
+# Identify Safe Digital Tools and How To Use Them
 Online and offline fraud happens within the spectrum of the digital devices used by individuals, this falls under both online and offline devices such as smartphones, mobile phones and computers or even laptops.This devices use specific tools for their effective functioning especially when accessing online platforms like social media and identifying safe digital tools to navigate these spaces is a vital concept for instance;
 Any individual or user can have a strong online privacy and safety by combining three digital tools such as;

-## virtual private network
+## Virtual Private Network
 A vpn is a Virtual Private Network that establishes digital connection between your computer and a remote server owned by a VPN provider creating a point to point tunnel that encrypts your personal data.
 Anyone seeking for a safer, free and more secured online experience could benefit from installing VPN.
 - Open the google play store and find your chosen VPN providers app such as Norton, Kaspersky etc.
 - Press the install button and wait for the installation to finish